dilians-it/dilians-it/README.md

-Here’s an updated version with a focus on what your team is capable of doing, highlighting your open-source contributions:

----

 # Dilians IT Ltd.

 Welcome to Dilians IT Ltd.!
 We are a passionate team of professionals driven by innovation and dedicated to delivering solutions in **Web Development, AI/ML**, and **UI/UX** design.
 Our primary focus is on contributing to the open-source community by building meaningful projects and software that benefit all.